Übersetzung durch Neil Mussett

 Obligation to perform other official duties

-(1) By the employment of a civil servant as a senior judicial officer, his/her obligation to perform other official duties, including the tasks of the clerk of the registry, shall remain unaffected.
+(1) By the employment of a civil servant as a senior judicial officer, his or her obligation to perform other official duties, including the tasks of the clerk of the registry, is unaffected.

-(2) The provisions of this Act shall not be applied to the other official duties of a civil servant entrusted with the tasks of the senior judicial officer.
+(2) The provisions of the present Act do not apply to the other official duties of a civil servant entrusted with the tasks of the senior judicial officer.

 Section 28